unkleandy/unkleandy/README.md

-- 👋 Hi, I’m @unkleandy, at least that's what myfriends call me...
+- 👋 Hi, I’m @unkleandy, at least that's what my friends call me...
-- 👀 Beyond programming I’m interested in DIY, citizen participation, urban design, mental health, and ecology
+- 👀 Beyond programming I’m interested in art, DIY, citizen participation, urban design, mental health, queerness and ecology
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science and have a strong will to apply my skills to impactful real life projects
 - 💞️ I’m looking to collaborate on open-source projects that reflect my interests AND further my knowledge
-- 📫 How to reach me ...
+- 📫 Message me at andrea(dot)montreal(dot)cohen(at)gmail(dot)com

 <!---
 unkleandy/unkleandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.